colll78/cardano-lightning/docs/glossary.md

 A channel (that [staged](#staged)) consists state on both the L1 and L2.
 It includes two accounts, one for each participant.

+### cheque

+An object exchanged on the L2 and used on the L1 to prove what funds are owed.
+(TODO: clarify.)

 ### close

 A [step](#step) that changes the [stage](#stage) from [opened](#opened) to